Critical online reviews can be problematic for anyone, but especially for lawyers.

 Off topic or terms of service violations

 In recent years, we’ve seen a trend toward “activist” negative reviews, in which consumers who have never been customers of a business will post critical reviews to protest some action by the business or the business’s owners.
 One of the most famous of these cases is that of dentist Walter Palmer, who went on a big game hunting expedition and posted a photo of him having killed a lion.
-Subsequently, his practice’s Yelp page was overrun with thousands of negative reviews, criticizing him for killing the animal.
+Subsequently, his practice’s review page was overrun with thousands of negative reviews, criticizing him for killing the animal.

-Since these reviews were not about the dental practice and were not written by patients of the dentist, they violate Yelp’s terms of service.
+Since these reviews were not about the dental practice and were not written by patients of the dentist, they violate the platforms terms of service.
 Lawyers have had success getting these kinds of reviews removed from their pages by filing an official complaint that references the terms of service.
 Similarly, if you can prove that a review is fake or written by a competitor, you can generally have it removed.

 4. Suppressing reviews that can’t be deleted

 Even if you can’t get the review deleted, you can often minimize its impact by burying it in positive reviews.
 The best way to do this is to recruit your most loyal clients, asking them to write you a review.
 Here are some tips on how to do that effectively:

 Like most attorneys, you probably have a large number of loyal, long-time clients who appreciate your work.
 Many of these clients have probably never thought of the idea of reviewing you, but would be happy to do so if asked.
 Reach out to them individually, explain the situation briefly, and ask them to write a review.
 Don’t ask them to say something positive, don’t provide a template, and don’t offer incentives.
 Just say you’d like them to share an honest, balanced opinion that would be useful to others.
 Most people will rise to the occasion and write something more nuanced, personalized, and thoughtful than if you tried to push them in a particular direction.